 “Come with me to my office.”

-She dropped her hands to her sides and followed him.
-Every fiber in his being told him that Mitch Morgan orchestrated his sister’s loss, and his money would not bring her son home.
-He opened the door and then closed it behind him once she came inside.
+She dropped her hands to her sides and followed me.
+Every fiber in my being told me that Mitch Morgan orchestrated my sister’s loss, and his money would not bring her son home.
+I opened the door and then closed it behind me once she came inside.

 “It’s Christmas, Luke.”
 Her head shot up.
 “I can’t give up on my son.
 I need a miracle.”

 Miracles were for fairy tales.
 Christmas wasn’t about hope.
-It was his job to protect Liz and Mom from more of the heartbreak that the Morgan name brought them.
-If he had a way to help her, he’d have given anything, but he didn’t believe her plan had merits now.
+It was my job to protect Liz and Mom from more of the heartbreak that the Morgan name brought them.
+If I had a way to help her, I’d have given anything, but I didn’t believe her plan had merits now.

 “I’m not saying that.
 We’ve bankrolled the best detectives money can buy, Liz, and no one has found any clue in months.
 There is nothing we can do except find more people to recruit and help us.”